JUNGYUN-Daegu/AppBrewery_iOSLecture_Projects/README.md

 - 🧬Learn about design patterns and use the Model View Controller pattern.
 - 📥Learn about Swift Functions that can have outputs.
 - 🤔Understand immutability

+## Project 7 - Destini (Challenge Project)
+#### About This App
+Story based game.
+Depending choices you made, the end of this game will vary
+#### Main skills used in this challenge Project
+- Swift Structures
+- Model View Controller pattern
+- Mutating function